theCrius/peg/readme.md

 - The total number of views for all 12 videos
 - the average (mean) time interval between Zoella's last 12 videos

-# What do I need to run this?
+## How?

-Just Node and NPM.
+Just install Node and NPM.
 Type:

 ```
 curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -